Bioinformatics & Computational Biology

 BB 1101 is Foundations of Cellular and Molecular Biotechnology.
 All BCB majors are recommended to take this course as it is a project based course that goes into depth in areas relevant to BCB.

-Your third course should be a GPS, Humanities and Arts, Math, or Chemistry course.
+Your third course should be a GPS, Humanities and Arts, Social Science, Math, or Chemistry course.
 More information about these courses is available below:

-GPS stands for Great Problems Seminar is a course that is exclusively for first year students and allow students to learn about a problem in the world and work with a group on how to fix it.
+GPS stands for Great Problems Seminar, which are courses exclusively for first year students that allow students to learn about a problem in the world and work with a group on how to fix it.
 These courses are helpful with the transition to college as well as useful for students when preparing for projects such as IQP and MQP in junior and senior year.
 GPS courses run for both A and B term, so you will only need to choose one.
-BCB majors are recommended to take a GPS in either the fall or spring.
-For more information click here.
+Biology and Biotechnology majors who are interested in GPS should consider taking topics of particular interest including global health and nutrition.
+More information can be found here.

 Every student at WPI must complete the Humanities and Arts (HUA) Requirement.
 This consists of 6 courses in HUA subjects.
 The subjects available for HUA are: